Shop Small: 15 local Florida brands you must try

 ARTpool Gallery & Vintage Boutique is the epitome of a Middle Eastern bazaar.
 Its quirky assortment of goods includes handcrafted jewelry, vintage clothing, vinyl records and antiques.
 The store’s website “welcomes anyone and everyone who believes in St. Pete’s creative culture.”

-Orlando’s MacroBaby, which stocks more than 40,000 products from over 900 brands (including more than 340 options for strollers), bills itself as the “Baby Store with a Heart.”
+Orlando’s MacroBaby, which stocks more than 40,000 products from hundreds of brands, bills itself as the “Baby Store with a Heart.”
 The retailer boasts that its high-end products and one-on-one customer experience set it apart “from all other baby stores in the country.”

 Bill Jackson’s in Pinellas Park is a wonderland for the outdoors enthusiast.
 Aside from equipment and gear for backpackers, campers, climbers, gun enthusiasts and other outdoor adventurers, the store features a 100,000-gallon indoor pool for diving lessons, a shooting range and a carpeted indoor slope for skiing lessons.

-Mojo Books & Records promotes itself as Tampa’s largest used and new book and record store.
-Inside, you can browse the vast collection of books and records, and you can sip your favorite beverages at the artisan coffee and tea bar.
+Mojo Books & Records promotes itself as Tampa’s largest independent book and record store.
+Inside, you can browse the vast collection of books and records while sipping your favorite beverages at the artisan coffee and tea bar.
 Mojo is “a part-time show venue, full-time coffee bar, and the best trade-and-sell book and vinyl store in Tampa Bay,” according to That’s So Tampa.

-Cultivate touts that it’s Jacksonville’s “neighborhood urban supply store,” committed to stocking eco-friendly, U.S.-made products.
-Its vast selection includes plants, soil, seeds, gardening tools, home goods, kitchen supplies, body products, toys, books, games and clothing.
+Jacksonville’s Cultivate offers eco-friendly and ethically-made products for your home, garden and children.
+Its vast selection of items includes plants, soil, seeds, gardening tools, home goods, kitchen supplies, body products, toys, books, games and clothing.
 Cultivate also hosts a variety of workshops.

 Tallahassee’s Garnet & Gold is the go-to shop for Florida State University fans.
 Seminole-branded merchandise available there includes tumblers, tailgate chairs, backpacks and an array of apparel.
-Founded in 1979, Garnet & Gold boasts the only locally-owned retailer of Florida State merchandise.
+Founded in 1979, Garnet & Gold claims to be the only locally-owned retailer of Florida State merchandise left in the city.

 We’d be doing a disservice to Floridians if we didn’t also highlight a store catering to University of Florida fans.
 Ilene’s Gator Store in Gainesville declares that it’s “where Gator passion meets Gator fashion.”
-Here, you can find Gator bags, socks, belts, hats and ties, and a range of apparel for men, women and kids.
+Here, you can find Gator bags, socks, belts, hats, ties and a range of apparel for men, women and kids.

 12. Timeless Items of Interest & Illumination

 This gallery in Fort Myers’ River District sells one-of-a-kind vintage steampunk lamps, jewelry, decor, gifts and other items.
-Owner Steve Timack says roughly 60 percent of the merchandise is created locally.
+Founded by Steve Timack, “Timeless blends the rich brass and wood of nautical and Victorian with vibrant contemporary works of over 20 local artists.”

 13. Happylicious by Betsy